aidanwilliams01/building-an-api-independent-project/README.md

 3. Open your terminal (e.g., Terminal or GitBash) and navigate to this project's production directory.
 4. Run `dotnet ef database update` in the command line.
 5. Run `dotnet run` in the command line.
-6. Visit https://localhost:5001/ in your web browser.
+6. Visit https://localhost:5001/swagger/index.html in your web browser to test the API using Swagger (click on endpoint -> "Try it out").
-7. Optionally, you can run `dotnet build` to compile this website without running a local server.
+7. Alternatively, run `dotnet watch run`.

 ## Known Bugs